PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 tests pass.
 Static checks pass, the raw/managed inventory decreases from 29/27 to 28/26, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.

+The next characterization freezes the unconsumed post-SiNet QKV attention result together with its immediately following recorded ReLU/Split-all output cleanup.
+The future owner will reuse their shared `ModelIRPassContext`, retain the QKV default option policy, and forward the same model and `LayoutState` to the public ReLU owner.
+The lowerer will record returned element `[1]` at the unchanged phase position; post-SiNet BatchMatMul adjacent-flags and ReLU/Split/Conv/Concat remain the direct neighboring phases.

+Production is unchanged.
+Focused and fixed 10-file affected sequential characterization report `3 passed, 1 xfailed` and
+`301 passed, 1 xfailed`; only the deliberately absent future owner is xfailed.
+Static checks pass, the raw/managed inventory remains 28/26, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.